concierge/subscribe/README.md

 - `/subscribe remove write <channelName>` - Stops this thread from being a writer on channel `<channelName>`.
 - `/subscription-list` - Lists all channels that the current thread is subscribed to (either as a reader or writer).
 - `/reply <channelName> <message...>` - If the current thread is a reader in channel `<channelName>`, this command will send the message `<message...>` to the threads of all writers subscribed to channel `<channelName>`.
+- `/help subscribe` - basic help that recommends you look at this readme.

 ## Configuration Options
+Add the following to this modules `config.json` to configure it.
 - `messagePrefix` - The text to show before forwarded messages.
 By default, if not provided this string will be ''.
 This is a string that can contain any of these special substrings:
 	- `{{thread_id}}` - will be replaced with the unique thread ID.
 	- `{{sender_id}}` - will be replaced with the unique sender ID.